 We use the INNER JOIN clause to join our tables.
 The ON keyword comes after the name of the table we join.
 You can specify multiple conditions after the ON keyword by separating them with commas.

 INNER JOIN SQL Example

 Right now, we have an employee database that stores the department ID of each employee in the employees table.
 We created this table with an SQL CREATE TABLE statement.
 The department names are stored in a separate table called company_departments.

 |Jonah||Vice President of Sales||3|

-Here is an example of a query that will retrieve an employee’s name, their title, and the name of the department for which they work:
+Let’s write a query that retrieves an employee’s name, their title, and the name of the department for which they work: